chmarsaws/realtime-web-analytics-workshop/module-4/README.md

         STEP (CHAR_TO_TIMESTAMP('dd/MMM/yyyy:HH:mm:ssz',weblogs."datetime") by INTERVAL '10' SECOND)
     );
 ```

+5. Click **Save and run SQL** to save the modified Kinesis Data Analytics application.

 Notes:
 *   The inner SQL statement selects all (and only) records that have the custom metric name **page_load_time**.
 All of these are averaged across the window and put into the 'All Pages' MetricItem.
 You could also group by other attributes such as **page**, **User-Agent**, etc. and put that in MetricItem to track results by these attributes.
 *   The GROUP BY time based steps used in this workshop have both steps for **ROWTIME** and the event time as captured by **weblogs."datetime"**.
 The statement **STEP (weblogs.ROWTIME BY INTERVAL '10' SECOND)** creates a ten second tumbling window where only one record is output per minute based on all the records received by Kinesis Data Analytics that match the select criteria.
 ROWTIME is created by Kinesis Data Analytics when it puts the row into the first in-application stream.
 The second STEP uses the data received from the logs on the web servers to align the group by.
 Typically there will be a one-to-one match between the ROWTIME and datetime.
 However, in some cases the source producer could run behind in sending data to Kinesis.
 For example, if the Kinesis Agent was to be updated on one server it may get more than a minute behind then send the weblogs later than other servers.
 In this case the amendment strategy would determine what to do with the new data for the metric already recorded.
 This additional complexity may be more suited to handle IoT scenarios where client producers may be less reliable and timely than identical web servers in the same region.